hnpsolutionone/ts/README.md

 # ts
-Class TS is a calculator for the common "Travel Man" base on Nearest Neighbor Algorithm (O(n2)).
+Class TS is a calculator for the common "Travel SaleMan" base on Nearest Neighbor Algorithm (O(n2)).